 COVID-19 has also had a notable impact on home shoppers pricing decisions.
 The low mortgage rates and a desire for larger homes have spurred a shift towards higher priced properties.
 38% of survey respondents via realtor.com claimed they were looking for higher priced homes than initially anticipated.
 The desire for more room and better neighborhoods is pushing homebuyers into the suburbs over its urban counterpart.
 The need for new and improved home amenities also factors into this growing trend of purchasing homes at a higher price point.
 Homebuilders have the opportunity to leverage home shoppers price flexibility by investing in more luxurious home designs and investigating land development in sought after neighborhoods.
 As we continue to rethink the role of a home, many buyers are more comfortable with purchasing a home at a higher price point, simply because we are spending exponentially more time inside.
 With rising unemployment and economic uncertainty, it may be surprising that more homebuyers are looking to spend more on a home; for this reason, homebuilders must leverage their own data to better understand rapidly changing consumer preferences.

 Given the current market due to COVID-19, consumer interests and behaviors are difficult to predict.
 Marketers can no longer hope that educated guesses and the same old methods will work forever.
 Homebuyer’s needs are changing more rapidly than ever before, and it is time for homebuilders to capitalize on the available technology and behavioral data to better understand consumers needs and preferences.
 OpenHouse.ai offers an AI-powered marketing platform that is customized for homebuilders to empower decision making with real-time data.
-For more details on how you can leverage your data to keep up with changing market trends, fill out the form below!

 - The OpenHouse.ai Team